akka/akka/akka-docs/src/main/paradox/general/configuration.md

 complete configuration is logged at INFO level when the actor system is started.
 This is useful when you are uncertain of what configuration is used.

-If in doubt, you can also easily and nicely inspect configuration objects before or after using them to construct an actor system:
+If in doubt, you can inspect your configuration objects before or after using them to construct an actor system:

 @@@vars